-Many Private flood Insurance policies also offer commercial flood insurance and can be broader coverage and premiums are much better we are taking like hundreds, even thousands of dollars better.
+Many private flood Insurance policies also offer commercial flood insurance and can be broader coverage and premiums are much better we are taking like hundreds, even thousands of dollars better less then the NFIP.
 Click here to see your options.

 What is an RCBAP flood policy?

 The RCBAP is a master policy for residential condominiums issued by Federal Emergency Management Agency (FEMA).

 To meet the definition of a residential condominium building and be eligible for coverage under an RCBAP, 75 percent or more of the building’s floor area must be for residential use.

 A hand full of Private flood insurance policies also offer master flood insurance coverage and can be broader coverage and premiums are much better we are taking like thousands of dollars better.

 We helped one community save $50,000 and one even save over $130,000 on their premium over the NFIP policy.